St00per/FireHelper/README.md

 FireHelper.default.setReference(collectionName: "YOUR COLLECTION NAME")

+If your collection doesn't exist it will be created automatically

 7. Now you can use FireHelper.default as a singleton in all of your project

 For more FireHelper functionality, proceed to class public protocols and functions.